0xbharath/art-of-packet-crafting-with-scapy/documentation/src/scapy/scapy_intro.md

 - Some ARP cache poisoning with a VLAN hopping attack
 - A traceroute with an applicative payload (DNS, ISAKMP, etc.)

 Scapy tries to overcome those problems.
 It enables you to build exactly the packets you want.
-Even if I think stacking a 802.1q layer on top of TCP has no sense, it may have some for somebody else working on some product.
+Even if you think stacking a 802.1q layer on top of TCP makes no sense, it may have some for somebody else working on some product.

 Scapy has a flexible model that tries to avoid any arbitrary limits.
 You’re free to put any value you want in any field you want, and stack them like you want.
 You’re an adult after all.